saros-project/saros/docs/documentation/features.md

 ## Various Sharing Options

 You may share multiple projects within one session.
-You may also share only a selection of files of a project.
 If you create, delete or rename a file/folder in a shared project, it will be created/deleted/renamed at the session's participants as well.